openstack-archive/fuel-docs/pages/release-notes/v6-0/0020-new-features.rst

 Fuel 6.0 allows operators to specify DNS and NTP servers that are outside the Fuel environment.
-The */etc/resolve.conf* files on the target nodes are pointed to the controller DNS and NTP services, which forward local queries to Fuel master node, and forward external queries to the specified external DNS and NTP servers.
+The */etc/resolve.conf* files on the target nodes are pointed to the controller DNS and NTP services, which forward local queries to the Fuel master node and forward external queries to the specified external DNS and NTP servers.
 See the `Support External DNS and NTP
 <https://blueprints.launchpad.net/fuel/+spec/external-dns-ntp-support>`_
 blueprint for implementation details.